Tracing Silk Road Civilizations Through Tang Pottery

 Tang pottery brings to life the rich cultural exchanges of the Silk Road in a new exhibition at Da Xiang Ceramic Museum, Zhengzhou.

-On July 12, the Da Xiang Ceramic Museum in Zhengzhou, Henan Province, opened its latest exhibition: Journey to the West – Silk Road Civilization in Tang Ceramics.
-Nearly 100 ceramic and porcelain artifacts in Tang dynasty are on display, many shown to the public for the first time.
+On July 12, the Da Xiang Ceramic Museum in Zhengzhou, Henan Province, opened its latest exhibition: Journey to the West – Silk Road Civilisation in Tang Ceramics.
+Nearly 100 ceramic and porcelain artefacts from the Tang dynasty are on display, many shown to the public for the first time.

 Silk Road Tang pottery exhibition